FaisalTamanoJr/Class-Notes/pages/ENGENVI - Lesson 6.md

 				- Economic benefits
 					- Recycling creates jobs in the collection, sorting, and processing of recyclables.
 		- [[RA 9003]]
+			- Also known as the *Ecological Solid Waste Management Act of 2000*.
 			- Waste avoidance and volume reduction
 				- Focuses in reducing waste through
 					- the promotion of durable, repairable, and recyclable products.